mortbopet/Ripes/README.md

   * Real-time assembler for side-by-side comparison of assembly code and (disassembled) binary code

 ## Downloading & installation
 No installation is required - all required libraries are packaged with the compiled executable - these are available at the [Releases page](https://github.com/mortbopet/Ripes/releases).
+**It is recommended to use the *continuous releases*, since they contain all of the most-recent bug-fixes.**

+### Linux
+Releases for Linux are distributed in the AppImage format.
+To run an AppImage:
+* Run `chmod a+x` on the AppImage file
+* Run the file!
-A continuous build is available for Linux through the provided AppImage.
-To run an AppImage; download the file, run `chmod a+x` on the .AppImage, and run the file.
-The AppImage for Linux should be compatible with most distributions.
+The AppImage for Linux should be compatible with most Linux distributions.

-Furthermore, incremental releases for Windows are available.
+### Windows
 For Windows, the C++ runtime library must be available (if not, a msvcp140.dll error will be produced).
-You can download it [here](https://www.microsoft.com/en-us/download/details.aspx?id=48145).
+You most likely already have this installed, but if this is not the case, you download it [here](https://www.microsoft.com/en-us/download/details.aspx?id=48145).

+### Mac/OSX
+*Continuous builds for Mac/OSX are currently not provided*.

 # Usage
 ## Editor